Algoboy-Kevin/Algoboy-Kevin/README.md

 Hello!
-I'm [Kevin Gamaliel](https://www.linkedin.com/in/kevingamaliel/), Decentralized Finance Engineer at the defi aggregator startup Fiverse, and I share my passion for Blockchain especially Decentralized Finance here.
-Here's my interest:

-* 👨‍💻 **Software Development** - I enjoy software development in general, from backend to front end.
-I tackle most of the challenge using Javascript and Golang.
-* 💻 **Decentralized Finance** - I've been hired as an engineer for various web3 projects.
-Math is easy, but paper to code implementation is something.
+I'm [Kevin Gamaliel](https://www.linkedin.com/in/kevingamaliel/).
+Here's my dev journey:

+* 👨‍💻 **Software Development** - 4 years experience in fullstack development and ops.
+Programming language: Javascript, Typescript, Python, Golang, C++, and Solidity.
+* 💻 **Web3 and Defi** - Familiar with ethereum smart contract, create and deploy.
+Has experience in handling ERC20, ERC721, and upgradable smart contract.
-* 🤖 **AI/Machine Learning** - Since 2020, working in data related project has been my passion.
-Using python and tensorflow to build forex trading bots.
+* 🤖 **AI/Machine Learning** - Mostly deep learning project for solving game and trading.
-* 📚 **Currently Learning** - GO Lang for GRPC and microservice, Advanced Math for Bit Operation and Cryptography, and Finance Risk Analysis
+* 📚 **Learning** - Currently learning more about C++ before going for Rust.
+* 📅 **Occupation** - Previously working at Web3 startup, now developing AI for Algorithmic Trading and make open source projects.

 ### Staying in touch
 Feel free to connect.
 You can message me on [LinkedIn](https://www.linkedin.com/in/kevingamaliel/).

+### Blogs and Writings
+Please visit [my website](https://docs.algoboy-kevin.com/) to see writings and publishings.